 The costs of Scientific Services have been split based on a management estimate of time spent working for each business unit.
 The Water Quality Manager has prepared this estimation and it includes the number of water samples taken for each business unit.
-There is no allocation of costs to the Retail business unit., and this is a change from last year, where any direct sampling at customer taps was allocated to Retail.
+There is an allocation of costs to the Retail business unit which represents sampling at customers' taps.